 - Ask for a response by email or by letter

-- A copy of or link to the Compact rules document
+- Attach a copy of or link to the Compact rules document

-- Copies of your child’s basic document package and any additional information needed
+- Attach copies of your child’s basic document package and any additional information needed

-Step 2: If the issue is not fixed by the school’s principal or top administrator, contact either your School Liaison or Parent Center (depending on the issue) for help.
+Step 2: If the issue is not fixed by the school’s principal or top administrator, contact either your Parent Center (for issues about special education, supports and services, Section 504, or ADA Title II Plan) or School Liaison for help.
 They are familiar with the process and can connect with the most useful staff to resolve your child’s situation.

-School Liaisons connect students and families with information, resources and people.
+School Liaisons connect students and families with information, resources, and people.
 They are the point of contact between an installation’s military families and local schools and school districts.
-They are experts in the complications that can come up when a family PCS-s to a new duty station.
+They are experts in the complications that can come up during a PCS to a new duty station.